 - use only in case of a small fire and if you feel physically and mentally able

-You can also download a poster containing these practical fire safety tips:
+You can also download our fire safety tips poster:

 Essential Safety Measures